-Victoria is a Managing Associate in Mishcon de Reya's Trust & Succession Disputes team, in the firm's Private department.
-She advises on disputes concerning succession matters, high value trusts and estates, including those with assets held in multiple jurisdictions, and contentious matters in the Court of Protection.
+Victoria is a Managing Associate in Mishcon de Reya's Private Wealth Disputes team, in the firm's Private department.
+She advises on disputes, both domestic and international, concerning succession matters, high value trusts and estates, including those with assets held in multiple jurisdictions, and contentious matters in the Court of Protection.

 Victoria has experience of a range of issues that can arise when trusts and estates become contested.
 This includes claims by disinherited spouses and family members under the Inheritance (Provision for Family and Dependants) Act 1975, as well as disputes about less common issues such as invalid wills and claims based on the doctrine of proprietary estoppel.
 Victoria has acted for clients in disputes within the jurisdiction of the Court of Protection including contested statutory will applications and has advised in relation to Best Interest meetings.

-Additionally, Victoria has experience advising on contractual disputes, professional negligence disputes, defamation claims, contempt of Court applications and requests for mutual assistance.
+Additionally, Victoria has experience advising on contractual disputes, professional negligence disputes, defamation claims and contempt of Court applications.

 Managing Associate, Mishcon de Reya LLP